bhushann19/bhushann19/README.md

 - 👀 I’m interested in Machine Learning and Artificial Intelligence
 - 🌱 I’m currently learning Data Structure And Algorithm
 - 💞️ I’m looking to collaborate on Machine Learning and Artificial Intelligence
-- 📫 How to reach me : - Through my gmail id bknimje19@gmail.com
+- 📫 How to reach me : - bhushan.nimje@outlook.com

 <!---
 bhushann19/bhushann19 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.